ProjectAlita/projectalita.github.io/docs/user-guide/agents.md

 3. Optionally, add tags by typing a tag name or selecting from pre-existing tags in the **Tags** input box.
 4. Select the Agent type.
 5. Provide instructions for selected Agent type in the Instructions field.
-6. Add and setup selected tools that agent must use.
+6. Add and setup selected toolkits that agent must use.
 7. Optionally, add and configure **Conversation Starter**.
 8. Click **Save**.